 Program Associate - Marvin Mutch

-Marvin is our liaison with prison officials, spokesperson, general hero of all trades.
+Marvin is our liaison with prison officials, spokesperson, and general hero of all trades.
 Marvin’s bio is an extraordinary one.
-He was released from San Quentin, February 17, 2016.
-During his incarceration, Marvin was injured and sent to California Medical Facility for treatment, while there he participated in California’s only hospice program.
-Marvin sat vigil with no less than ten of his dying brothers while there.
-The number of programs and advocacy work Marvin created and completed while incarcerated are too numerous to mention here.
+He was released from prison February 17, 2016 after serving 41 years on a wrongful conviction suffered in 1975.
+In 2008, Marvin was injured and sent to California Medical Facility for treatment, while there he p became a fervent supporter of California’s only full-service prison hospice program.
+Marvin saw the program shepherd no less than ten of his dying brothers to final dignity while there.
+The number of programs and advocacy works Marvin created while incarcerated are too numerous to mention.
 But one must be mentioned.
 The marvelous serendipitous nature of our being introduced to Marvin, includes the fact, he was one of the main founders of the San Quentin Brothers Keepers.
-Marvin was released via the Innocence Project—after being incarcerated for forty-one years.
+Marvin was released through the combined efforts of USC’s Post Conviction Justice Project and The Golden Gate University Innocence Project.

 Co-Founder and Program Director - Ladybird Rolling Morgan, RN, MSW